grafana/agent/docs/flow/reference/components/discovery.relabel.md

 ## Component health

-`targets.mutate` will only be reported as unhealthy when given an invalid configuration.
+`discovery.relabel` will only be reported as unhealthy when given an invalid configuration.
 In those cases, exported fields will be kept at their last healthy values.

 ## Debug information

-`targets.mutate` does not expose any component-specific debug information.
+`discovery.relabel` does not expose any component-specific debug information.

 ### Debug metrics

-`targets.mutate` does not expose any component-specific debug metrics.
+`discovery.relabel` does not expose any component-specific debug metrics.